Fiction of non-employment

 1. What is a fiction of non-employment?

-In principle, foreign nationals (who are third-country nationals) in Germany require a residence permit with a work permit to pursue gainful employment ( Section 4a of the Residence Act ).
-This applies regardless of whether the employment is dependent on a company or self-employment.
-In these cases, the Residence Act requires an explicit permit to pursue the activity .
+In principle, (third-country nationals) in Germany require a residence permit with work authorization to pursue employment ( § 4a AufenthG ).
+This applies regardless of whether it is dependent employment with a company or self-employment.
+The Residence Act requires explicit permission to engage in the activity in these cases.

-However, the legislature has created exceptions for certain situations (see Section 30 of the Employment Ordinance ).
-Certain activities (although they are conceptually considered work) are not considered employment under the immigration law—they are therefore subject to a so-called non-employment fiction.
-While such activities are conceptually considered "employment," they are legally treated as if they were not.
+However, the legislator has created exceptions for certain situations (see Section 30 of the Employment Ordinance ).
+Certain activities (although conceptually work) are not considered employment in the sense of immigration law – they are therefore subject to a so-called fiction of non-employment.
+While such activities are conceptually "employment," they are legally treated as if they were not.
 This eliminates the requirement to obtain a work permit for these activities.
-The non-employment fiction may therefore be performed even if the visa states, for example, "Gainful employment not permitted."
+The fiction of non-employment may therefore be invoked even if the visa states, for example, "Employment not permitted."

-According to Section 30 of the Employment Ordinance (BeschV), the following activities are not considered employment within the meaning of the Residence Act if they are carried out for a limited period of time (up to 90 days):
+According to Section 30 of the Employment Ordinance (BeschV), the following activities are not considered employment within the meaning of the Residence Act if they are carried out for a limited period (up to 90 days):

-certain forms of posting (Section 29 (5) BeschV)
+certain forms of posting (§ 29 para.
+5 BeschV)

-certain in-company training courses (Section 17 BeschV)
+certain company-sponsored training courses (§ 17 BeschV)

-certain work deliveries (Section 19 BeschV)
+certain deliveries of goods (§ 19 BeschV)

 In addition, there are other specific non-employment exemptions—for example, for flight personnel, seafarers, charitable or religious workers, and foreign journalists.
 However, these exceptions are very specific and should be legally reviewed on a case-by-case basis.
 For an individual assessment, we recommend consulting an experienced immigration and employment law attorney.

-3. Examination of a fictitious non-employment
+3. Examination of a deemed non-employment

 4. Applicability of non-employment fictions

-5. FAQ Non-employment fiction
+5. FAQ Non-Employment Fiction

 What is a fiction of non-employment?